derailed/k9s/README.md

 ---

+## HotKeys

+Entering the command mode and typing a resource name or alias, could be cumbersome for navigating thru often used resources.
+We're introducing hotkeys that allows a user to define their own hotkeys to activate their favorite resource views.
+In order to enable hotkeys please follow these steps:

+1. In your .k9s home directory create a file named `hotkey.yml`
+2. Add the following to your `hotkey.yml`.
+You can use short names or resource name to specify a command ie same as typing it in command mode.

+      ```yaml
+      hotKey:
+        shift-0:
+          shortCut: Shift-0
+          description: View pods
+          command: pods
+        shift-1:
+          shortCut: Shift-1
+          description: View deployments
+          command: dp
+        shift-2:
+          shortCut: Shift-2
+          description: View services
+          command: service
+        shift-3:
+          shortCut: Shift-3
+          description: View statefulsets
+          command: sts
+      ```

+ Not feeling so hot?
+Your custom hotkeys list will be listed in the help view.`<?>`.
+Also your hotkey file will be automatically reloaded so you can readily use your hotkeys as you define them.

+ You can choose any keyboard shotcuts that make sense to you, provided they are not part of the standard K9s shortcuts list.

+NOTE: This feature/configuration might change in future releases!

+---

 ## K9s RBAC FU

 On RBAC enabled clusters, you would need to give your users/groups capabilities so that they can use K9s to explore their Kubernetes cluster.
 K9s needs minimally read privileges at both the cluster and namespace level to display resources and metrics.